A personal anti-Trump website

 When Trump, his people, his policy machinery, or the war around his power starts moving too fast, I want one room where the live story, the older memory, and the lines worth keeping can sit beside each other without turning into sludge.

-Latest research sweep closed Apr 3, 2026, 3:24 PM.
-The latest piece on the shelf is Trump’s “Exit” from Iran Is a Power‑Play That Won’t End the War, and the reason it is here is simple: Fresh reporting in the last 24 hours keeps this contradiction live enough to hit hard.
-I want the room to feel inhabited even when you arrive in the middle of the mess.
+Latest research sweep closed Apr 15, 2026, 1:58 PM.
+The latest piece on the shelf is U.S. Naval Blockade of Hormuz Signals a New Chapter in Middle East Power Play, and the reason it is here is simple: BAT was already on this lane earlier today, but Theconversation and The Guardian moved it from archive memory to a sharper proof point: US naval blockade of Strait of Hormuz: what it involves and the risks attached (Theconversation) now has I want the room to feel inhabited even when you arrive in the middle of the mess.

 • War Room Narrative Spin